Brand Shoutouts

 The Trade-Off:

-- Lower AUV than competitors (~$2M vs $3M-$6M) - Quality consistency challenges at some locations - Rapid expansion risks (45 to 300 units by 2030) - Hand-breaded model requires skilled execution - Support ratio sustainability unproven at scale
+- Lower AUV than competitors (~$2M vs $3M-$6M) - Quality consistency challenges at some locations - Rapid expansion risks (40 to 300 units by 2030) - Hand-breaded model requires skilled execution - Support ratio sustainability unproven at scale

-[LOCKIN] Layne's began franchising in 2021 — which means the oldest franchise locations have fewer than five years of operating history.
-When a brand has 300+ units in development against 30 open, you are buying into a system whose support infrastructure has not yet been tested at anything close to its target scale.
-Before signing, request Item 19 from the FDD and ask specifically: What is the AUV for franchised locations open 3+ years (not all locations, not brand claims)?
-What is the 28-person home office headcount committed to as the system grows to 80 and then 300 units?
-A brand that grew from 45 to 300 in development has proven its appeal — it hasn't yet proven it can support 300 operators through to profitable operations at the same quality ratio it runs today. [/LOCKIN]
+[LOCKIN] Layne's began franchising in 2021 — the oldest franchise locations have fewer than five years of operating history.
+When a brand has 300+ units in development against 40 open, you are buying into a system whose support infrastructure has not yet been tested at anything close to its target scale.

 Can you invest $451K-$1M into a focused chicken concept with strong franchise support but lower AUV expectations, accepting quality execution demands in exchange for accessible entry into premium chicken segment?

-If you're an experienced operator who values franchise infrastructure over maximum AUV potential — this warrants serious evaluation.
+If you're an experienced operator who values franchise infrastructure over maximum AUV potential, this warrants serious evaluation.

 Operators seeking $3M+ AUV or a passive income model may find better fits in other concepts.